Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Constructing the encoding circuit using the MPS representation

 \section{Constructing the encoding circuit using the MPS representation}

-We now assume an MPS encoding of a smooth function is provided, and describe how a shallow encoding quantum circuit taking advantage of the above results can be constructed.
-The circuits have $O(N)$ gates.
-Here we describe the base version of the procedure, which assumes a vector of discretized function values as input.
-In Appendix \ref{app:D} we describe further a version of the algorithm we developed using Tensor Cross Interpolation (TCI) \cite{TCI_paper,6076873_oracle}, which is sampling based and \emph{does not} require explicit storage of the full inputs in the classical memory.
-This TCI version is compute- and memory-efficient allowing us to generate utility scale encoding circuits, which we executed on QPU for up to 64 qubits.
+We now assume an MPS encoding of a smooth function is provided, and describe how to construct a shallow (using $O(N)$ gates) encoding quantum circuit taking advantage of the above results.
+For small qubit numbers (less than 30) a vector of discretized function values can be converted to MPS using the standard SVD method.
+For large scales we employ the TCI algorithm \cite{6076873_oracle}, which is sampling based and \emph{does not} require explicit storage of the full inputs in the classical memory.
+This TCI version is compute- and memory-efficient allowing us to generate utility scale encoding circuits, which we executed on QPU for up to 156 qubits (see Figs.\ref{fig:big_distribution_encoded1},\ref{fig:big_distribution_encoded2}).

 Our base algorithm extends the approach of Refs.\cite{Gundlapalli_2022,Iaconis_2024, Melnikov_2023, sano_2024,GonzalezConde_2024}, which we now briefly review.
 Recall first that a MPS of bond dimension $\chi=2$ can be converted exactly, in a purely analytic procedure, into a quantum circuit utilizing only 2-qubit gates \cite{Ran_2020, Rudolph_2024}.
-Though for larger bond dimensions an exact procedure requires arbitrarily large multi-qubit gates, and is thus infeasible, an approximate procedure is constructed as follows. \textbf{(i)} The input MPS state is \emph{truncated} to bond dimension $\chi=2$ and converted to a quantum circuit exactly. \textbf{(ii)} The hermitian conjugate of this quantum circuit is contracted with the original MPS input state (at full bond dimension) on an MPS quantum circuit simulator \emph{distentangling} it, \emph{i.e.}~producing a less entangled state requiring a lower maximum bond dimension. \textbf{(iii)} The procedure is iterated with the updated MPS state.
+Though for larger bond dimensions an exact procedure requires arbitrarily large multi-qubit gates, and is thus infeasible, an approximate procedure is constructed as follows. \textbf{(i)} The input MPS state is \emph{truncated} to bond dimension $\chi=2$.
+The truncation can be done by \emph{e.g.}~setting to zero all but the two largest elements of the diagonal $\Lambda$ matrices in the canonical form representation of MPS (see Eq.~\ref{eq:canonical}). \textbf{(ii)} The MPS with bond dimension $\chi=2$ can be converted exactly into a quantum circuit. \textbf{(iii)} The hermitian conjugate of this quantum circuit is contracted with the original MPS input state (at full bond dimension) on an MPS quantum circuit simulator (we used the Qiskit MPS simulator \cite{qiskit2024}) \emph{distentangling} it. \textbf{(iv)} The procedure is iterated with the updated MPS state.
 Note that this approach is approximate and greedy.
+As MPS of bond dimension 2 is represented exactly by a quantum circuit, contracting it with its hermitian conjugate yields a product state, removing all entanglement.
+For MPS of higher bond dimension, contracting hermitian conjugate of the circuit obtained from a truncated representation removes the leading part of the state, and yields a state of lower entanglement, requiring a lower bond dimension for the next iteration.
+In practice, this method generally converges to the exact circuit for state preparation for a large number of iterations.

 We improve upon the above procedure in two distinct ways.
 First, motivated by our theoretical results, we modify it to take advantage of the structure of the entanglement in the input MPS.
 Second, to further improve the practical performance we note that specific operators in the procedure admit more efficient gate decompositions than used in \cite{Gundlapalli_2022,Iaconis_2024, Melnikov_2023, sano_2024,GonzalezConde_2024}, resulting in overall shallower circuits.